 * CALL FOR SUBMISSIONS: Outdoor Sculptures (Oeno Gallery)

-Oeno Gallery in Prince Edward County invites artists to submit proposals for the garden’s continuing outdoor exhibition.
-Proposals will be reviewed and selected by the gallery.
+Oeno Gallery‘s Sculpture Garden at Huff Estates opened on June 25, 2011 as a place dedicated to the exhibition of high-quality outdoor sculpture.
+The 4-acre garden is a prized feature of the property and receives thousands of visitors yearly.
+The gallery invites artists to submit proposals for the garden’s continuing outdoor exhibition.
+The property offers a wide variety of sites for placement.
 The artist is responsible for the transportation, installation, and removal of their work.
 Sculptures must be able to withstand extreme year-round weather conditions and tolerate strong winds.
 Sculptures must be original, durable, and safe for viewing by the public in an unsupervised natural area.
 The work must also be available for sale.
 Full details HERE.

 * CALL FOR SUBMISSIONS: The Big Picture – Collective Art Project